OuluBSD/libtopside/README.md

 Liboulu is a unfinished collection of libraries that enable modern games and programs.

 The intention is to follow U++ conventions, but still make a standalone solution that works even without U++ and only with standard C libraries.
-This solution is certainly too radical compared to current industrial solutions, but the aim to prove the usefulness of this solution in the long run in the future.
+This solution is certainly too radical compared to current industrial solutions, but the aim is to prove the usefulness of this solution in the long run.

 The best advantages of this solution:
 - you write less but understand more